chandlerc/blog/content/slides/2026-memory-safety-deep-1/2_aliasing.md

 **Click**

 - If you omit the place in the return, you get `^default.any`.
 This gives places derived from the "unnamed" places in the parameters.

-**Click**

-- We think of the `^` as the "places of" operator, and the places of a tuple are the union of the places of its elements.

 References: safety units [32](https://docs.google.com/document/d/1d0Vi6M72wemy2UWk10-QrZ_Gt9zf0lR1iXS-A2PH_S8/edit?tab=t.0), [33b](https://docs.google.com/document/d/1Yflg3Mi59lnrM4YaFexdRI1qAbndOChRr8TTLQdXvis/edit?tab=t.0)